fixiabis/react-shared-state-maker/README.md

 # Attention

-The stable version is 1.3.x, earlier versions are not available.
+The stable version is 1.3.x, earlier versions may not work properly.

 # Example: make shared state between the components